williamhzo/williamhzo/README.md

 On a quest to provide beautiful and accessible online experiences.

-Interested in Svelte, SvelteKit, Astro and Eleventy.
+Interested in React, Svelte/Kit, and Astro.

 ---